ravilushqa/cron/README.md

 ```

 ## Usage
-The cron string will be passed to your application as a single argument.
+The cron string should be passed to your application as a single argument.

 ```shell
 ~$ cron "*/15 0 1,15 * 1-5 /usr/bin/find"